 Vasari Singers

-Now in its 32nd year, the chamber choir performs a wide range of repertoire with passion and sensitivity to exacting standards and considerable press acclaim.
+Now established for more than 40 years, Vasari Singers performs a wide range of repertoire with passion and sensitivity to exacting standards and considerable press acclaim.

 As well as concerts, taking part in choral evensong is a major feature of Vasari’s schedule.
-The choir sings regularly in Canterbury Cathedral other main English cathedrals, with recent visits to Durham, Salisbury, Bath Abbey, Gloucester, Liverpool and Ripon.
+The choir sings regularly in Canterbury Cathedral other main English cathedrals, with recent visits to Lichfield, Southwell, and Coventry.

 Vasari’s extensive discography reflects the choir’s versatility, passion and quality.